 Applicants applying on the strength of the HKDSE are required to fulfil the following minimum requirements:

-The minimum entrance requirements for applicants taking GCE/IAL are Grades AAA or above in 3 non-language GCE/IAL Advanced Level subjects OR in English plus 2 non-language GCE/IAL Advanced Level subjects attempted by applicants in one sitting.
+To be considered for admission applicants taking GCE/IAL should normally achieve Grades AAA or above in 3 non-language GCE/IAL Advanced Level subjects OR in English plus 2 non-language GCE/IAL Advanced Level subjects attempted by applicants in one sitting.
 Students who take both Mathematics and Further Mathematics will have one of the subjects counted, but not both.
-For IB applicants the minimum is 38 out of 45 points, and grade 4 in each of the remaining five subjects.
+Applicants taking IB should achieve at least 35 out of 45 points, and grade 4 in each of the remaining five subjects.

 The minimum English Language requirement is 7.0 on IELTS, 100 on Internet-Based TOEFL or grade 5 for HL English or grade 6 for SL English for IB.